refactoring-by-example/refactoringbyexample.com/_posts/2018-03-30-dastardly-duplication.md

 };
 ```

-Create a single convertion function:
+Create a single conversion function:
 ```js
 function convert(type, to) {
     const { id, genre } = to;